hughevans/pagedown-bootstrap-rails/README.md

 In Rails 3.1 or Rails 3.2 this goes in the `:asset` group, but in Rails 4 it goes with the top level gems.

-You will also need Bootstrap and FontAwesome for PageDown Bootstrap Rails to work.
+You’ll also need Bootstrap 3 (Sass version) and Font Awesome.

 ## Usage